tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

 [zeek-archiver](https://github.com/zeek/zeek-archiver) does that.

 Generic log shippers can take care of that as well.
 Your mileage may vary.
 For example, [Filebeat][filebeat] works for stock Zeek only.
-Every log file parsing logic is hard-coded.
+The parsing logic is hard-coded for every log type.
 If you have custom scripts or extend some logs, you're left alone.
 Filebeat also uses the stock Zeek JSON output, which has no type information.
 Filebeat then brings the typing back manually later as it converts the logs to the Elastic Common Schema (ECS).

 [filebeat]: https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-zeek.html